10 Best HTML Projects with Source Code

 Landing Page

-This is another great HTML project idea for beginners that you can develop and add to your portfolio.
-A landing page is a single web page that promotes one or more products and services and guides a visitor to take different actions, namely purchasing a product, subscribing to a newsletter, and so on.
-To create even a basic landing page, you need to use CSS along with HTML.
+A landing page is a single web page promoting one or more products and services and guiding visitors to take different actions, namely purchasing a product, subscribing to a newsletter, etc. To create even a basic landing page, you must use CSS and HTML.

 As a landing page intends to entice visitors and take some action, it is important to make the page attractive and meaningful.
 You need to add a header, a footer, and different sections for displaying content (text and images) in the main body, buttons, et cetera.
-While styling the landing page, you need to focus on choosing appropriate color combinations, page layout, etc. Also, you need to make sure that the elements of the page neither overlap nor are placed too distant.
+While styling the landing page, you must choose appropriate color combinations, page layout, etc. Also, you need to make sure that the elements of the page neither overlap nor are placed too distant.

 Source Code